The colliscalene triangle is an important anatomical region of the neck, situated medial to the scalenus anterior muscle.

 Patients may present with pain, oedema, and purulent discharge localised to the site of pathology with or without fever and tender cervical lymphadenopathy 1.

-Dental caries are areas of focal enamel and dentin deminerlisation.
-There are multiple theories in their pathogenesis but contributing factors include a combination of diet, anatomy, oral cavity microbiome and time 1,2...
+Focal enamel and dentin deminerlisation result in cavity formation.
+There are multiple theories in their pathogenesis but contributing factors include a combination of diet, anatomy, oral ca...

 Dentigerous cysts, also called follicular cysts, are slow growing benign and non-inflammatory odontogenic cysts that are thought to be developmental in origin.